Last updated on July 18th, 2018

 A sleep deprived body makes more stress hormone cortisol, which is not good for skin.
-The increase in the level of cortisol leads to more stress and swelling in the body hurting the quality of your skin.
-Sleeping on time at night helps a lot in keeping your skin healthy.
+The increase in cortisol hormone leads to more stress and swelling in the body hurting the quality of your skin.
+However, sleeping on time at night helps a lot in keeping your skin healthy.

-The 6 main reasons to get that beauty sleep for skin health are as follows:
+So here are the 6 main reasons to get beauty sleep for skin health:

 1. Not Enough Sleep Accelerates the Aging Process

 An adequate amount of sleep at night allows the growth hormones to repair the damaged cells.
-If you are careless about your sleep then it will result in the breakdown of the skin instead of getting a repair.
+However, if you are careless about your sleep then it will result in the skin breakdown of skin repair.
 This result in more signs of aging on the face and you will look older.

 2. Not Enough Sleep Worsen Skin Problem

 Swelling in the body reduces body’s ability to regulate the immune system, which not only makes us fall sick but also invites immune-related disease such as psoriasis and eczema.
-Psoriasis is not only a skin disease but it is also an indicator of swelling.
-Many people with this disease have high chances of getting a heart attack that’s why it is necessary to keep stress low and to get proper sleep at night.
+In fact, Psoriasis is not only a skin disease but it is also an indicator of swelling.
+However, many people with this disease have high chances of getting a heart attack.
+That is why it is necessary to keep stress low and to get proper sleep at night.

 3. Lack Of Sleep Results In Dry Skin

 When you sleep your body hydration rebalances so it helps to recover the moisture of the skin.
-Not getting enough sleep results in poor water balance will lead to puffy bags under your eyes and under eye circles.
+Not getting enough sleep results in poor water balance, leading to puffy bags under your eyes and under eye circles.